Han-Cao/RNAseq_RSEM_tutorial/README.md

 #SBATCH -c 20
 #SBATCH -o output.log
 ```
-This means you are submitting the job to the `q1` partition, requesting 1 node for 1 task using 20 cores.
+This means submitting the job to the `q1` partition, requesting 1 node for 1 task using 20 cores.
 The log will be saved in the `output.log` file.
 Please do not request more resource than the script need and the capability of the server.

 ### Raw data requirements
 The scripts are designed to analyze **paired-end** RNAseq data with the following data structure: